Skip to main content

 Academic

-The impact of on extends beyond a simple reduction in circulating sex hormones; it involves a complex interplay of neuroendocrine pathways, metabolic shifts, and cellular processes within the central nervous system.
+The impact of GnRH agonists on cognitive function extends beyond a simple reduction in circulating sex hormones; it involves a complex interplay of neuroendocrine pathways, metabolic shifts, and cellular processes within the central nervous system.
 A deep understanding of these mechanisms is essential for designing truly effective mitigation strategies.
 The brain is not merely a passive recipient of hormonal signals; it actively responds and adapts, with specific neuronal populations expressing receptors for sex steroids.

 How Do Sex Steroids Influence Brain Receptors?